karshrao/VIView/README.txt

 Now, input the following:

-Wire = [5, 50, 0.6, 100]
+Wire = [4, 50, 0.6, 100]
 Spark Gap = [default]
 Wire = [1e-3, 50, 0.6, 0.02]

 The 0.02 points in the last wire is to limit time, instead of 10 which will reach the max MATLAB app memory limit.

 Please also change the Max Time parameter to 200e-09 to shorten the max time, so that the simulation does not take too long.
-Spark gaps are more computationally costly to model, so this model might take a while (on the order of minutes).
+Spark gaps are more computationally costly to model, so this model might take a few minutes!
 It will hang on 2/5 in the progress bar, but please be patient!

 Let's also extract these solution vectors, so please click that box too.

 Now, click Compute and again, please be patient as Spark Gaps take a couple of minutes to model!

+After the simulation is done, you can look at VIViewOut.mat as the output simplified solution vectors to do whatever you'd like with.

 This should be a good framework for understanding the tool -- please feel free to use it for your own situations.
 Another great use is to follow along with Case Studies 1-4, and 6.